-Lexington has beautiful, imaginative and thought-provoking street art just about everywhere you look - with more than 50 street murals and counting.
+Lexington has beautiful, imaginative, and thought-provoking street art just about everywhere you look - with more than 50 street murals and counting.
 From creative, whimsical doodles to sky-high commissioned works of art, street artists from all over the world are turning our entire city, piece-by-piece, into a vibrant art gallery.

 The Night Watchers

-Andrew Hem | The 100 block of West Short Street
+Andrew Hem | 100 block of West Short Street

 Los Angeles artist, Andrew Hem, has been known to paint otherworldly beings like the ones seen in this mural, which was painted in 2014.
 See if you can spot a Hello Kitty cameo.
 Turn around to see another mural!

 Lily and the Silly Monkeys

 Herakut | Belle’s Cocktail House on Market Street

 Part of a storybook series by Herakut, Lily and the Silly Monkeys was created in 2012.
 German artists Hera and Akut, joined forces under the name Herakut to erect murals around the world.
 Its sister mural, Where Dreams Come From, can be found on North Limestone.